Gauges

 Tracking Overview

 Gauges tracks your website using a simple JavaScript snippet.
-The snippet uses a few techniques to ensure that tracking does not hinder the experience of your site’s visitors in anyway.
+The snippet uses a few techniques to ensure that tracking does not hinder the experience of your site’s visitors in any way.

 <script type="text/javascript">